 They stock generic needles and also some brands.
-The price point for many of these needles is affordable.
+A great place to buy affordable knitting needles.
 In saying that, you get what you pay for and some needles are not the best quality.

 Table of Contents